Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/README.md

 ## Contribution Guide

 To make sure your template is added to Azure.com index, please follow these guidelines.
-Any templates that are out of compliance will be added to the **blacklist** and not be indexed on Azure.com
+Any templates that are out of compliance will be added to the **blocklist** and not be indexed on Azure.com

 ## Files, folders and naming conventions